-The hydraulic machinery laboratory of the Metropolitan Water District of Southern California, installed at the Institute, offers unique opportunities for research on centrifugal pumps and hydraulic turbines and for various other investigations in hydrodynamics.
+The hydraulic machinery laboratory initially installed at the Institute for studies of the pumping problems of the Metropolitan Water District of Southern California, offers unique opportunities for research on centrifugal pumps and hydraulic turbines and for various other investigations in hydrodynamics.
 Included in the facilities are an electric dynamometer of special design capable of absorbing or delivering 500 h.p. and operating at speeds up to 5,500 r.p.m.; main service pumps capable of delivering 16 cu. ft. of water per sec. and developing heads up to 750 ft. of water; two pressure tanks of 1,000 cu. ft. capacity each and designed for a working pressure of 300 lbs. per sq. in.; two accurately calibrated volumetric measuring tanks of 300 and 1,000 cu. ft. capacity; and other smaller pumps and miscellaneous apparatus.
 Instrumental equipment designed by the Institute staff provides means for measuring pressures, rates of flow, torques, and speeds with a precision of approximately 0.1 per cent.
 Included in this is a system of speed regulation for the dynamometer which insures constant speed independent of the load in steps of $\frac{1}{2}$ revolution per minute from 500 r.p.m. to 5,500 r.p.m.
 To insure precision of measurements an independent time standard of the quartz crystal type has been installed.
 This laboratory is available for the use of the staff and qualified students at all times when it is not being used for the purposes of the Metropolitan Water District.